 They took Chicago.
 They conquered Molossia (for about a week).
 They survived suburbia.
 Now, it's time for...
 SPACE!To Boldly Flee is the fourth anniversary video event of the Web site That Guy with the Glasses.
 Continuing from where Suburban Knights left off, one year later, The Nostalgia Critic is depressed over the loss of Ma-Ti.
 A galactic threat is brewing, beginning with the appearance of a gigantic "Plot Hole" in space and the vendetta of a bitter Turrellnote The original name is Terl, but here he appears to prefer this spelling.
 Put under house arrest by the government for breaking copyright laws with his reviews, Critic discovers the wormhole has some connection to mysterious messages being sent by Ma-Ti, whose body may have died — but the "character" is still in the ether somewhere!
-He responds by converting his house into a spaceship and blasting off to find him, defeat Turrell and his allies, prove his innocence so he and his friends can keep their jobs, and stop the hole from disrupting space and time.
-Hilarity, science-fiction film parodies, jabs at Hollywood politics, and truly dramatic moments ensue.The film also turned out to be what was meant as the swan song for The Nostalgia Critic web show.
+He responds by converting his house into a spaceship (since, hey, it's not breaking the law if he technically doesn't leave the house) and blasting off to find him, defeat Turrell and his allies, prove his innocence so he and his friends can keep their jobs, and stop the hole from disrupting space and time.
+Hilarity, science-fiction film parodies, jabs at Hollywood politics, and truly dramatic moments ensue.The film was meant as the swan song for The Nostalgia Critic web show.
 Not long after the entirety of the movie was posted on the site, creator Doug Walker did a follow up video announcing the retirement of the character but eventually would bring him back.The first of the film's eight parts premiered on TGWTG on August 23, 2012.
 The last part premiered on September 13th.Teaser can be seen online, as well as a second teaser, and now the final trailer.Part 1 Part 2 Part 3 Part 4 Part 5 Part 6 Part 7 Part 8 Commentaries from cast members:Spoony has a (now cancelled) commentary: 1234567.
 Linkara, The Last Angry Geek, Jew Wario, Holly Christine Brown, and Oancitizen have a commentary here.
 Phelous, Brad Jones, and Obscurus Lupa have a commentary here.
 Diamanda Hagan has an absentee commentary with various other absentees joining in at various points here: 12345678.
 Doug and Rob have a commentary on the DVD.
 Because of the new media player, you can just click the first link and let it play straight through.
 But, you know, you can still come back and read the page...Not to be confused with That Guy With The Glasses In Space, a Dark Fic written before To Boldly Flee existed.

 To Boldly Flee provide examples of the following tropes: